History of Sex in Cinema:

 The low-budget film (made for $8,000) was composed of three segments, all set on secluded Fire Island, in the life of a blonde gay man named Donovan (Casey Donovan) at a beachside resort.
-Sex scenes were filmed at the beach, at the pool, and indoors.
-It was replete with many instances of gay oral sex, gay intercourse, and use of sex toys.
+Sex scenes were filmed at the pool, at the beach, and indoors.
+It was replete with many instances of gay oral sex, inter-racial gay sex, gay intercourse, and use of sex toys.

 Behind the Green Door (1972)